Predator plague cycle

 • Winter: Stoats feed on abundant rodents.

-• Spring: When the seed rots or germinates, plagues of rats turn to bird eggs and nestlings.
+• Spring: When the seed rots or germinates, plagues of rats turn to birds, chicks, eggs and other native wildlife.

-• Summer onwards: Stoat numbers explode and they also turn to birds for food.
+• Summer onwards: Stoat numbers rapidly increase and they also turn to birds, bats and insects for food.